robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

   is shared by all test cases and test suites.
 Libraries created from modules are always global.

+.. note:: If a library is imported multiple times with different arguments__,
+          a new instance is created every time regardless the scope.

 When the :code:`TEST SUITE` or :code:`GLOBAL` scopes are used with test libraries that have a state, it is recommended that libraries have some special keyword for cleaning up the state.
 This keyword can then be